-France began relaxing its travel restrictions for tourism as of June 15, 2020, starting with travelers coming from EU nations.
+France began relaxing its travel restrictions for tourism on June 15, 2020, starting with travelers coming from EU nations.
 However, the country went into its third national lockdown this year due to the increasing number of COVID-19 cases.

-For international tourists wishing to visit the country for a holiday, here is the latest information about entry regulations and information about France’s reopening
+For international tourists wishing to visit the country for a holiday, here is the latest information about entry regulations and information about France’s tourism reopening.

 Who Can Travel To France?